tomerzamir/voice-processing/README.md

 - Tomer Zamir
 - Max Melichov

-An overview, appendix, and bibliography for the project can be found in the presentation file.
+An overview and bibliography for the project can be found in the presentation file.